hugodbn/Gustave-Avionics-Telemetry/Hardware/README.md

 ## UWB Design Consideration

-The DW1000 UWB module has a manufacturer-specified antenna keepout zone that had to be respected during component placement and routing — this constrained the layout and required rethinking the placement of nearby components.
+The DW1000 UWB module has a manufacturer-specified antenna keepout zone that had to be respected during component placement and routing this constrained the layout and required rethinking the placement of nearby components.

-The UWB ranging link is configured on Channel 5, 110 kbps, PRF 64 MHz, with the TX power register set per Qorvo/Decawave's certified reference values (Table 20, DW1000 User Manual) to ensure regulatory spectral compliance.
+The UWB ranging link is configured on Channel 5, 110 kbps, PRF 64 MHz with the TX power register set per Qorvo/Decawave's certified reference values (Table 20, DW1000 User Manual) to ensure regulatory spectral compliance.

 ---